 The new architecture adds the ability to use C1 Xamarin Edition in Xamarin.Forms apps targeting UWP.
 This grows the number of potential platforms that you can target, and allows you to utilize Microsoft’s newest technologies together.
 UWP support has been a frequent request from our customers, and we're please to be able to provide it in C1 Xamarin Edition.

 The new controls should generally perform better than the old controls (sometimes doubling performance).
 By specifically focusing on Xamarin, the controls cut out some intermediary logic and are much faster.
 Since they’re entirely in C#, you can also expect a more consistent experience as well.
 We'll continue to tune performance throughout the beta so this will be an ongoing process.
+You'll notice that our UWP FlexGrid is quite fast in it's initial form and we'll talk about this more as the beta continues.

 New Control Features